cesarolvr/gif-generator-ai/README.md

  ╚═══════════════════════════════════════╝
 ```

-A command-line tool to create GIFs from AI-generated images.
+A command-line tool to create GIFs from AI-generated images using Apple's Metal framework for GPU acceleration.

+## System Requirements

+- Apple Silicon Mac (M1/M2/M3)
+- macOS 12.0 or later
+- Docker Desktop for Mac
+- At least 8GB RAM (16GB recommended)

 ## Installation